project-oak/oak/demo_oc3_2024/README.md

 This demo reproducably builds the entire software stack powering the deployment of an Oak Enclave Application (firmware, kernel, application) from source code.
-The resulting build artifacts are measured.
+The build artifacts are measured.

 The resulting measurements are then used to verify DICE attestation evidence returned by prior deployment of these build artifacts in a genuine AMD SEV-SNP